px39n/Awesome-Data-Fusion-for-Remote-Sensing/README.md

 ## Overview of Data Fusion

 ### Trends
-*There are popular topics and review literatures in different period.*
+*There are popular topics and review literatures in different periods.*

 **1992~2000**: Data fusion, spatial resolution
 - Data Fusion Subpanel of the Joint Directors of Laboratories (JDL.
 1991)